Vacuum muon decay and interaction with laser pulses: Abstract

 \section{Abstract}

-Muons decay in vacuum mainly via the leptonic channel to an electron, an electron neutrino and a muon antineutrino.
+Muons decay in vacuum mainly via the leptonic channel to an electron, a muon neutrino and an electron antineutrino.
 Previous investigations have concluded that muon decay can only be significantly altered in a strong electromagnetic field when the muonic strong-field parameter is of order unity, which is far beyond the reach of lab-based experiments at current and planned facilities.
 In this letter, an alternative mechanism is presented in which a laser pulse affects the vacuum decay rate of a muon \emph{outside} the pulse.
 Quantum interference between the muon decaying with or without interacting with the pulse generates fringes in the electron momentum spectra and can increase the muon lifetime by up to a factor 2.
 The required parameters to observe this effect are available in experiments today.

 The highest intensity of electromagnetic fields that can be produced in the lab has been increasing in recent years \cite{Yoon:2021ony} and is set to increase still further with several multi-PW lasers operating or in the process of being commissioned or constructed \cite{danson19}.
-In anticipation of the extended science reach that these facilities will provide, many suggestions have been made about phenomena that may be studied in strong electromagnetic fields (for reviews, see e.g. \cite{ritus85,dipiazza12,narozhny15,Gonoskov:2021hwf,Fedotov:2022ely}).
+In anticipation of the extended science reach that these facilities will provide, many suggestions have been made about phenomena that may be studied in strong electromagnetic fields (for reviews, see e.g. \cite{ritus85,Kaminski:2009wwd,DiPiazza:2011tq,Narozhny:2015vsb,Gonoskov:2021hwf,Fedotov:2022ely}).
 One aspect of these phenomena is \emph{non-perturbativity at small coupling}: the fundamental electromagnetic coupling $\alpha \approx 1/137 \ll 1$ is enhanced by the electromagnetic field intensity to be of order unity or larger.
 In high-power laser labs, an effective coupling to electrons and positrons, $\xi_{e}$, of order unity, corresponding an all-order interaction between background photons and electrons/positrons, can nowadays be routinely accessed \cite{Sarri:2025qng}.

 Recently it has been demonstrated in experiment how high power lasers can be used to study \emph{electroweak} processes.
 For example laser-wakefield accelerated electron beams have been collided with high-Z solid targets to produce muons in set-ups that are relatively compact compared to traditional muon sources \cite{Schumaker:2018noe,Zhang:2024axy,Calvin:2025huk}.
 Muon-antimuon pairs are thereby generated in the Coulomb field of the target nuclei via the (two-step) Bethe-Heitler mechanism of an electron emitting a real photon that decays, or via the (one-step) trident process of direct pair production from an electron \cite{Titov:2009cr}, with some fraction also generated through the decay of charged pions.
 Charged kaons, along with muons and pions, can even be created by relatively weak lasers, for example in nuclear-induced processes on ultra-dense hydrogen H(0) \cite{holmlid2019decay}.